 In August 1915, the battalion was in trenches at Hebuterne, a few miles north of Albert.
-Reginald, at that time serving with “D” Company, was wounded by a shell, reportedly as he was entering a dugout.
+Reginald, at that time serving with “D” Company, was wounded by a shell, reportedly struck by shrapnel as he was entering a dugout.
 He was taken to the 2nd South Midland Field Ambulance, where he died of his wounds on 17th August 1915.
 Being unmarried, his accrued pay and war gratuity, totalling £10 10s 8d was sent to his father.

 The Thame Remembers Cross was delivered to Louvencourt Military Cemetery, Somme, France on 18th April 2015 by Margaret Bretherton (Thame Remembers)